-- The Pharmacy Technician Program at St. Clair College has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for a three year term July 1st, 2017 - June 30, 2020.
+- The Pharmacy Technician Program has been awarded the status of Accreditation by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for a three year term July 1st, 2017 - June 30, 2020.

-- Our students will complete a 4 week work placement in both a retail and hospital pharmacy.
+- Students will complete two 4 week clinical placements in both Community and Hospital pharmacies.

 - A satisfactory medical exam.